sony/nnabla/capsule_net/README.md

 * We use an Adam optimizer with exponential decay with initial alpha `1e-3` and decay rate `0.9` at each epoch.
 * Gradient computation of dynamic routing iterations is an option (default: enabled).
 If you want to disable it, use an option `--disable-grad-dyanmic-routing`.
 * The mini-batch size is 100.
 Adjust the mini-batch size value (e.g. --batch-size=64) to lower value, if you face "out of memory" error.
 * The method of weight initialization is not described in the paper.
-I chose the initialization method heuristically, and haven't explorered well.
+I chose the initialization method heuristically, and haven't explored well.

 ## Usage